 It is also a very friendly racecourse as it has a very large green area, known as the beach.
 On sunny days, spectators enjoy not just the races but their get-togethers for beautiful picnics.

-Because of the ongoing refurbishment of Longchamp, Saint-Cloud racecourse will host the Juddmonte Grand Prix de Paris and the 14th of July celebrations that are associated with this race meeting, which go on well into the night!
+Because of the ongoing refurbishment of the new Longchamp, the Saint-Cloud racecourse will host the Juddmonte Grand Prix de Paris and the 14th of July celebrations that are associated with this race meeting and that go on well into the night!

 RACECOURSE EXCLUSIVE DEDICATED TO FLAT RACING